Information cascade on networks and phase transitions: IV. Voting model on Network

 We can assume that the stationary solution is

 where $\bar{\hat{v}}$ denotes a constant.
 As Eq.(\ref{xz}) and $0\leq\hat{Z}\leq1$, we obtain

 Substituting Eq.(\ref{hnn}) into Eq.(\ref{ito0n}), we obtain

-This equation is self-consistent equation.
+This equation is a self-consistent equation.
 Eq.(\ref{i2}) does not depend on parameter $\omega$.
 Hence, the transition point is the same for all $\omega> -1$.

 When $p\leq p_c$, the phase is referred to as the peak phase and the solution is $\bar{\hat{v}}_0$.
-Eq.(\ref{i2}) admits three solutions for $p>p_c$: When $p>p_c$, the upper and lower solutions are are stable; on the contrary, the intermediate solution is unstable.
-The two stable solutions correspond to good $\bar{\hat{v}}_+$ and bad equilibria $\bar{\hat{v}}_-$, respectively, and the distribution becomes the sum of two Dirac measures.
-This was a two-peak phase.
+Eq.(\ref{i2}) admits three solutions for $p>p_c$: When $p>p_c$, the upper and lower solutions are stable; on the contrary, the intermediate solution is unstable.
+The two stable solutions correspond to good $\bar{\hat{v}}_+$ and bad equilibria $\bar{\hat{v}}_-$, respectively, and the distribution becomes the sum of the two Dirac measures.
+This is a two-peak phase.

 The phase transition point, $p_c$ is common for all models.
 If $r=2n+1\geq3$, then a phase transition occurs in the range $0\leq p\leq1$.
 If a voter obtains information from either one or two voters, there is no phase transition.